Vernon A. Walters: 1970s

-President Richard Nixon appointed Walters as Deputy Director for Central Intelligence (DDCI) in 1972.
+Nixon had favored Walters since together surviving the 1958 Caracas attack.
+As president, Nixon appointed Walters as deputy director for Central Intelligence (DDCI) in 1972.
 (Following the abbreviated incumbency of James R. Schlesinger, Walters also served as Acting DCI for two months in the summer of 1973.)
 During his four years as DDCI he worked closely with four successive Directors as the Agency and the nation confronted such major international developments as the 1973 Arab-Israeli war, the subsequent oil crisis, the turbulent end of the Vietnam War, the Chilean military coup against the Allende government and the Letelier assassination.
 According to a close colleague, Walters also averted "a looming catastrophe" for the CIA in connection with the Watergate scandal:

 Despite numerous importunings from on high, [Walters] flatly refused to ... cast a cloak of national security over the guilty parties.
 At the critical moment he ... refused to involve the Agency and bluntly informed the highest levels of the executive [branch] that further insistence from that quarter would result in his immediate resignation.

 Walters himself reflected on those challenging days in his 1978 autobiography Silent Missions:

 I told [President Nixon's White House counsel] that on the day I went to work at the CIA I had hung on the wall of my office a color photograph showing the view through the window of my home in Florida.
 When people asked me what it was, I told them [this] was what was waiting [for me] if anyone squeezed me too hard.